You can expect to benefit from an improvement in your products and processes, making your organisation more competitive and profitable.

 - Find A Better Way – an initiative to tackle the legacy of landmines

-- Mathematics – our School of Mathematics is working with an increasing range of industrial partners to solve complex business problems
+- Mathematics – our Department of Mathematics is working with an increasing range of industrial partners to solve complex business problems

 - Numerical Algorithms Group (NAG) – our KTP provides NAG with cutting-edge maths research to power their software solutions